crnhrv/computer_controller/README.md

 ### Windows Controller

-A basic client (cross platform built with Flutter, with a focus on Android app), and server (Rust), which allow a user to send keyboard events to control a Windows machine.
+A basic client (cross platform built with Flutter, with a focus on Android app), and server (Rust), which allow a user to send keyboard events over TCP to control a Windows machine.

 Currently the functionality is (very) limited to a few keys that I personally use for controlling playback in MPV from my phone.